dvdmrn/STL-to-SRT-conversion/README.md

 ### If you already have Python installed:
 - Open a terminal window, navigate to where STLconvert.py is located, and type `python STLconvert.py`
 - Enter the filepath of your .stl file.
 For example, if it's named 'myClosedCaptioningFile.stl', and if it is located in the same folder as STLconvert.py, you can just type `myClosedCaptioningFile.stl`
-- STLconvert will output your file in the same folder that it lives in.
+- STLconvert will output your file in the same folder that contains it.

 ### If you are on Windows and do not want to install Python:
 - Go into windows_exe>dist and open STLconvert.exe
 - Enter the filepath to your .stl file.
 For example, if it is located in the same folder that STLconvert.exe is located, you can just type `myClosedCaptioningFile.stl`.
 If you like to keep everything somewhere specific, you can type: `C:\<THE_PATH_TO_YOUR_FILE>\myClosedCaptioningFile.stl`
-- STLconvert.exe will output your new .srt file in the same folder that STLconvert.exe is living in, and will name it `<NAME_OF_YOUR_OLD_STL_FILE>_converted.srt`
+- STLconvert.exe will output your new .srt file in the same folder that your old .stl file is living in, and will name it `<NAME_OF_YOUR_OLD_STL_FILE>_converted.srt`

 ### Troubleshooting:
 - Make sure to include the file extension when inputting the file path.